tredoe/easycert/README.md

 	easycert -root-ca

 It is created in '.RootCA' of your HOME directory.
+It is also created in subdirectory 'misc' the files in language Go to use the CA certificate.

 Now, can be generated the certificate requests to be signed for your CA or by a third one.